yanmeng0705/academic-independence/README.md

-# README: Quantifying Academic Independence and the Association with Career Success
+# README: The Independence Paradox in Scientific Careers

 This repository accompanies the paper:
-**"Quantifying academic independence and the association with career success"**
+**"The independence paradox in scientific careers"**

 ## 1. System Requirements